RikVanHaaren/fontys_s3_portfolio/README.md

 I would like to shortly address one situation about scraping products of AlbertHeijn.
 I encountered a challenge, since an additional step was asked.
 To ensure all stakeholders understood what was happening, I made an extra flowchart. [isItLiveFlows](./isItLive_documentation/README.md#Software/-Component-Design)

-I ran into a challenge because there was an extra step to realize this.
-I made extra flowcharts for this so that the stakeholder could understand what the part in the application does exactly.

 By continuously checking whether we were on the same page with the customer and with each other, we ensured the satisfaction of the customer on the delivered project.
 And, we didn't waste time on any features that weren't necessary, since there were not part of the requirements.